Subject: Employee Protection of Data

-- Emphasize the need for individuals to protect Compliant or Business Sensitive Data when transporting it outside of UMS’s physical boundaries.
+- Emphasize the need for individuals to protect Restricted, Confidential and Internal Data when transporting it outside of UMS’ physical boundaries.
 Ensure that individuals who telecommute or work at home understand and acknowledge that they will follow the actions contained in Appendix A.

-- Ensure each individual is handling UMS records in accordance with the Records Retention APL.
+- Ensure each individual is handling UMS records in accordance with the Records Retention APL (APL IV-D).

 - Hold employees accountable for proper Information Security practices.
-Misuse of Compliant Data or Business Sensitive Data and breach of the Information Security Policy is subject to normal UMS disciplinary processes.
+Misuse of Restricted and Confidential Data and breach of such data is subject to normal UMS disciplinary processes.

 IT offices shall: